-Dr. Robert MacLean is Head of International Trade & Customs – Europe.
+Dr. Robert MacLean leads our International Trade team in Europe.
 He is a globally recognised expert in his field.
 After starting his career at DG-Trade of the European Commission, he now represents a large number of EU industries, corporations and exporters in trade disputes, World Trade Organization (WTO) law and anti-dumping or anti-subsidy investigations.
 He has also been lead counsel in approximately two dozen appeals to the European General Court and the Court of Justice, including a number of landmark cases helping to shape EU trade law and policy.

 Robert specialises in contentious litigation, investigations and procedures before the European Commission and the European Courts on trade-related disputes and remedies.
 He also advises on EU export control, sanctions and trade compliance as well as law of the WTO.
 He has been practicing in Brussels and London in this field, mainly at partner-level, for more than 25 years.
 Leveraging his many years of experience at EU level, he is now also advising clients on the new UK customs regime and its independent trade remedy framework as Brexit approaches.